 - 12 ounces beef broth

 - 14 ounces canned crushed tomatoes

-- Add paprika, chili powder, garlic powder, oregano, pepper, beef broth, milk, crushed tomatoes, and macaroni.
+- Add paprika, chili powder, garlic powder, oregano, pepper, salt, beef broth, milk, crushed tomatoes, and macaroni.
 Stir to combine.
 Bring to a boil, cover, and reduce heat to low.
-Simmer for 8 minutes, or until macaroni is al dente (refer to macaroni package directions).
-Stir once halfway through to scrape the bottom and catch any macaroni that may be sticking.
+Simmer for about 8 minutes, or until macaroni is al dente (refer to macaroni package directions).
+Stir once halfway through to prevent sticking.